j-brady/peakipy/README.md

 read_peaklist.py peaks.sparky test.ft2 --sparky --show --outfmt=csv
 ```

-This will convert your peaklist to into a `pandas DataFrame` and use `threshold_otsu` from `scikit-image` to determine a
+This will convert your peak list to into a `pandas DataFrame` and use `threshold_otsu` from `scikit-image` to determine a
  cutoff for selecting overlapping peaks.
-These are subsequently grouped into clusters ("CLUSTID" column a la NMRPipe!)
+These are subsequently grouped into clusters ("CLUSTID" column a la NMRPipe!).
-The new peaklist with selected clusters is saved as a csv file `peaks.csv` to be used as input for either
+The new peak list with selected clusters is saved as a csv file `peaks.csv` to be used as input for either
-`run_check_fits.py` or `fit_peaks.py`.
+`edit_fits.py` or `fit_peaks.py`.
+It is possible to set the threshold value manually using the `--thres` option.
+However, it may be preferable to adjust this parameter within the `edit_fits.py` script.

 Clustered peaks are colour coded and singlet peaks are black (shown below).